 Step 1: Using the Laminate Coverage Chart, measure the product in accordance with your intended use.
 Prepare 1 part Base Resin (Part A) to 1 part Curing Agent (Part B) by liquid volume.
 Pour the Curing Agent first and then the Base Resin into a clean, smooth-sided container large enough to hold all the liquid, allowing room for mixing without spillage.
 Using graduated mixing containers help to ensure properly measured amounts of Base Resin & Curing Agent.
 It is critical that these are measured accurately at a 1:1 mix.
 Any variance of this will result in curing issues.

 Step 2: The material must be mixed thoroughly for at least 5 minutes.
 Be sure to scrape the container sides, bottom, and corners as you mix.
+We recommend hand mixing with a stirrer stick or silicone spatula.
+Drill mixing comes with the risk of overmixing and inducing premature curing.
 Be careful to not whip excessive air into the mixture.
 We highly recommend pouring the mixed product into a second clean, dry container and mixing for an additional 3 minutes.
-If mixing a gallon, use a power mixer set to “hand speed.”
-For smaller quantities, use stir sticks.
 If bubbles form, do not be alarmed.
 These will be eliminated with a heat gun or torch after you pour.
 Do not exceed 10 minutes of mixing or you risk an accelerated reaction.
 An accelerated reaction can cause the epoxy to heat up, yellow, fish-eye, crack and even smoke.
 Do not mix more than a gallon at one time.
 If you need to mix several batches, be sure to use a clean, dry container for each batch (do not reuse the same container or this can lead to curing issues).

 Step 3: Immediately after mixing, pour the mixed resin onto the surface and distribute evenly with a squeegee or foam brush.
 Continue to pour remaining material to achieve the desired thickness, allowing the resin to flow evenly over the project’s sides.
 The product will self-level to a thickness of about 1/8”.
 We recommend pouring no thicker than ¼” per application.